Manisha-IITBH/IEEE_IOT_ESL/README.md

 ```

 ## Citing ESL
-If you use ESL project in your research, please consider citing:
+If you have found the code and/or its ideas useful, please consider citing:

 ```bibtex
 @ARTICLE{10587192,